mingyangshih/mingyangshih.github.io/source/_posts/Chreom Extension/Chrome-Extension-2.md

 ---
 title: Before Start to Develop Chrome Extensionsd
 date: 2025-01-02 21:44:24
-description: Some notes before start to develop.
+description: When to reload the extensions, show the logs and errors.
 categories: Extension
 tags:
   - Extension